 Lower-rated and high-yield fixed-income securities risk.
 Lower-rated and high-yield fixed-income securities (junk bonds) are subject to greater credit quality risk, risk of default, and price volatility than higher-rated fixed-income securities, may be considered speculative, and can be difficult to resell.

-Small and mid-sized company risk.
-Small and mid-sized (including microcap) companies are generally less established and may be more volatile than larger companies.
-Small and/or mid-capitalization securities may underperform the market as a whole.
+Mid-sized company risk.
+Mid-sized companies are generally less established and may be more volatile than larger companies.
+Mid-capitalization securities may underperform the market as a whole.